mb-BCA/NetDynFlow/README.md

 This will install the package, that is, the content in the folder *netdynflow/*.
 Other files (Examples/, README.md, LICENSE.txt, etc.) need to be downloaded manually, if wanted.

-> **NOTE:** If you are using Python 2 and Python 3 environments, *NetDynFlow* needs to be installed in each of the environments.

 ### HOW TO USE *NetDynFlow*